-Marbella is Spain's first 5G city.
-In 2020, Marbella became the first Spanish city to gain 5G network coverage meaning Marbella enjoys broadband speeds 52% above the national average according to "Fair Internet Report".
-Although Marbella is a clear leader the rest of the Costa del Sol also enjoys very reliable high speed internet more than adequate for remote working in the majority of instances.
+Marbella was Spain's first 5G city.
+In 2020, Marbella became the first Spanish city to gain 5G network coverage.
+Today, all coastal areas of the Costa del Sol also enjoys very reliable high speed internet more than adequate for remote working in the majority of instances.